-“This is the first degree-bearing incubator for the world’s most promising next generation social entrepreneurs,” said Watson Chief Executive Officer and Founder Eric Glustrom.
-“Selected students can choose to have the full college experience on Lynn’s campus in Boca Raton, Florida, or join Watson at Chautauqua Park in Boulder, Colorado.
-Both offer the same intensive mentorship and workshops led by leading entrepreneurs.”
+“This will be the first degree-bearing incubator for the world’s most promising next generation social entrepreneurs,” said Watson Chief Executive Officer and Founder Eric Glustrom.
+“Selected students can have the full college experience on Lynn’s campus in Boca Raton, Florida, while experiencing intensive mentorships and building connections with leading entrepreneurs.”

-The social entrepreneurship program combines Watson’s highly selective program, which has an acceptance rate of 15 percent and consists of cohorts with an average of 25 students, with Lynn’s nationally-recognized core curriculum.
-Students receive seed funding, intensive mentorship and award-winning training in ideation, rapid prototyping, fundraising, leadership and management, team building and more.
-Top mentors and entrepreneurs coach participants in their social venture, passions and personal objectives in the Watson Lab and via Master Courses.
+The social entrepreneurship program will combine Watson philosophy with Lynn’s nationally-recognized core curriculum and business program.
+Students will have the opportunity to receive seed funding, intensive mentorship and award-winning training in ideation, rapid prototyping, fundraising, leadership and management, team building and more.
+Top mentors and entrepreneurs coach participants in their social venture, passions and personal objectives.

 “This is a unique partnership that allows us to formally express our desire to make an impact beyond our campus—something that’s always been in our DNA,” said Lynn President Kevin M. Ross.
 “With Watson’s remarkable program and network, we can further give students the skills they need to make a difference in the world.
 And that’s only the beginning.”

-Lynn announced late last year that it will launch a Social Impact Lab in its future Christine E. Lynn University Center, a three-story student union that will open in 2018.
+Lynn announced in 2017 that it will open a Social Impact Lab in its future Christine E. Lynn University Center, a three-story student union that will open in 2019.
 The lab will include robust offerings in experiential learning and social innovation.

 Watson first aligned with Lynn in October 2014.
 Participants in Watson’s program could elevate their experience by completing Lynn’s Dialogues core curriculum online to earn an undergraduate degree.
 Tessa Zimmerman ‘16 was the first graduate of the program.